f5devcentral/f5-agility-labs-cert/docs/class2/modules/module02.rst

 -  Build and test priority groups

--  Build a content monitor that looks for a receive string and requires authentication
+-  Build a content monitor that looks for a receive string

 -  Build and review simple (source IP) persistence and cookie persistence.